adobe/spectrum-css/.changeset/twenty-ravens-divide.md

 "@spectrum-css/coachmark": minor
 ---

-CSS references to popover custom properties/tokens were updated to reflect some mod name changes in the S2 popover (#3365).
-The corner radius token was updated to correspond to the new S2 popover corner radius, as well as some updated popover mod names:
+CSS references to popover custom properties/tokens were updated to reflect changes in the popover ([#3365](https://github.com/adobe/spectrum-css/pull/3365)).
+The corner radius token was updated to correspond to the new S2 popover corner radius.

-- `--mod-popover-content-area-spacing-vertical` was updated to `--mod-popover-content-area-spacing`.
 - `--spectrum-border-width-100` was updated to `--spectrum-corner-radius-large-default`